Raccoon Invasion: How To Safeguard Your Manatee County Home From Unwanted Guests

 Yes, fleas bite.
 Parasitic in nature, cat fleas feed on blood.
 Flea bites leave behind red spots that are typically quite itchy.

 Fleas have the potential to be dangerous pests.
-They can transmit serious diseases to people and pets as well as pass tapeworm on to both.
+They can transmit serious diseases to people and pets as well as pass tapeworms on to both.
 Like the saliva of roaches, flea saliva can create an allergic reaction in some individuals.
 Severe itchy dermatitis; the constant itching can lead to a secondary infection that requires medical attention and the loss of fur in pets.
-In addition, if a pet has a very severe infestation the fleas, anemia can occur.
+In addition, if a pet has a very severe infestation of fleas, anemia can occur.

 You might be surprised, but the answer is yes.
 It’s very possible to find your home infested by fleas even if you don’t have a pet.
 Cats and dogs are not the only animals that fleas feed on.
 Wildlife passing across your lawn or rodent infesting your structure can introduce these pests.
 And, it’s even possible that fleas introduce themselves by jumping right in through an open doorway.
 Other ways you might develop a flea infestation include: